ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What does research say about Malate vs Citrate?

 Published bioavailability research forms the basis for FormulaForge form classifications.
 Magnesium Malate is rated good and classified as Secondary Form; Magnesium Citrate is rated good and classified as Secondary Form.
 FormulaForge citations are drawn from peer-reviewed absorption studies.
-These statements are based on structure/function research and have not been evaluated by the FDA.
+These statements are based on structure/function research and have not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.

 Ready to formulate with Magnesium?